f-eiyu/vantage-masters-plusplus/README.md

 - give Wall visual feedback
 - implement sealed cards being unable to attack
 - refactor dealDamage() to be a natialCard method instead of a boardSpace method
+- refactor restoreHP and buffATK into object methods instead of globals
 - refactor the board into its own object with coherent methods

 ## User stories